robclark56/RaspiBolt-Extras/RB_extra_03.md

 * CPU Temp: 38 degC

 ## LND Version ##
-This documenttaion is based on LND V0.4.2-Beta.
+This documentaion is based on LND V0.4.2-Beta.

 The biggest hurdle I faced is that while bitcoind seems quite happy with both testnet and mainnet under the same top-level folder, lnd wasn't.